philsnow/pass-to-bitwarden/README.md

 json" and pick the file.
 It takes a little while if you have a lot of entries.

-Don't forget to securely delete the temporary directory when you're done.
+Don't forget to securely delete the dump file and the temporary directory when you're done.